When to Apply for Student Loans: Student Loan Deadlines

 There are several factors that determine whether you should get a student loan — from what you can afford after factoring in financial alternatives like scholarships, savings, family help, etc. to how comfortably you can live with your student loan payments after graduation.

 Generally speaking, it’s wise to apply for federal student loans first and turn to private student loans once you’ve exhausted other alternatives.
-This is because private student loans are not required to follow the same rules as federal student loans, and may lack benefits like income-driven repayment plans or the option to apply for Public Service Loan Forgiveness.
+This is because private student loans are not required to follow the same rules as federal student loans, and may lack benefits like income-driven repayment or the option to apply for Public Service Loan Forgiveness.

 Photo credit: iStock/insta_photos